 - When you need to use gas cylinders of N2 or He, please ask the Unten-Toban.
 Use the proper carriage to transport 7m3 cylinders.

 - When gas cylinders are in use, they should be attached to the proper stands.
 The carriages are designed for transport only -- remember that earthquakes occur frequently in Japan.

 7. Safety Guide for Chemicals and Toxic and/or Flammable Gases

-- You are requested to submit the "Declaration of introduction of samples/chemicals into the Photon Factory" form two weeks before your arrival at PF.
+- Every user group must submit a "Declaration of introduction of samples/chemicals into the Photon Factory" form two weeks before the first day of the beam time.
 Please declare any substance which you will bring, regardless of amount or form.

 - Prevention of loss and theft of samples and chemicals brought into the Photon Factory is your responsibility.
 Please contact the Unten-Toban if you require temporary storage for hazardous substances.
 Chemicals may only be stored at KEK during your stay, and must be removed from the campus when your stay is over.

 ID Card Controlled Storage of Hazardous Chemicals